leshow/rotary-encoder-hal/README.md

 A simple, platform agnostic rotary encoder library.

-An alternate decoder algorithm that is more tolerant of noise is enabled by the Cargo feature `table-encoder`.
+An alternate decoder algorithm that is more tolerant of noise is enabled by the Cargo feature `table-decoder`.
 It follows the discussion of noisy decoding [here](https://www.best-microcontroller-projects.com/rotary-encoder.html).